ErasmusMC-Bioinformatics/WeFaceNano/README.md

 4. Configure the workflow
   - Select the input folder `testdata-small`
-  - Choose a name for the output files
+  - Choose a name for the results directory
   - Select `miniasm` as the assembler
   - Check the box for `resFinder` tool
-  - Leave everything else on their default settings
+  - Leave everything else on their default settings:
     ![](screenshot.png)

 5. Click **Run**

-6. The pipeline will take some time to complete
+6. The pipeline will take quite some time to complete
   - You can view the progress in the terminal

 7. Once the pipeline has finished, you will be able to view the results in the webpage.